SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00004_Restoring-SIM-Database/index.rst

 ++++++++++++++++++++++++

 Choose 'new Query':

   .. image:: _static/image003.jpg

 Copy the content of the SQL backup file that is part of the installation package and paste it into the new query window.
-Replace the database name in the 'USE {DATABASE NAME}' part of the query with the Name of the Database you just created.
+Replace the name of the database in the 'USE {DATABASE NAME}' part of the query with the name of the database you just created.

   .. image:: _static/image004.png